-Service Goal Legal Mandate Report Review and Crime Mapping Review all crime incident reports and other reports of suspected criminal activities in order to provide accurate and timely information to patrol officers, detectives and Command Staff. ✓ Reporting Mandates Fulfill State and federal reporting mandates including Traffic Stop Data, Uniform Crime Report, and Taser Deployment.
-The Program is working toward National Incident-Based Reporting System (NIBRS) compliance that is federally mandated by October 2021. ✓
+Service Goal Legal Mandate Report Review and Crime Mapping The goal of the Report Review and Crime Mapping Activity is to review all crime incident reports and other reports of suspected criminal activities in order to provide accurate and timely information to patrol officers, detectives and Command Staff. ✓ Reporting Mandates State and federal reporting mandates including Traffic Stop Data, Uniform Crime Report, and Taser Deployment.
+The Program is working toward National Incident-Based Reporting System (NIBRS) compliance that is federally mandated by October 2021. ~